brianhouse/sound_art/FUTURE.md

 10 uF capacitor
 4049

-an electret works with the breakout. ideally it would be interchangeable with a version with a jack that worked on the recorder, however. but it doesn't seem to work with the preamp straightup.
+an electret works with the breakout. ideally it would be interchangeable with a version with a jack that worked on the recorder, however. but it doesn't seem to work with the preamp straight up.

 player:
 ==> works without preamp. good to go.